bachino90/recipes/README.md

 }
 ```
 As we can see, `Section` contains all the rows in one of its properties and the others properties and methods are use to configure the header of the section.
-To complete this section we need the `Row`, and that object needs to know how to configure it self.
+To complete this section we need the `Row`, and that object needs to know how to configure itself.
 ```javascript
 class Row {